 If you have a pool, be sure you winterize it properly.
 If doing it for the first time, you may want to call in a pro.
 Making sure the pool’s cover is properly secured will keep not only debris and animals out, but is also important to prevent accidental injuries.

-Very Important – Turn off the water and fully drain the plumbing systems at your VACANT properties.
-This can save you money any time of year as thieves can cause extensive water damage when they break in and remove copper pipe and other valuable plumbing fixtures.
+This is VERY Important – Turn off the water and fully drain the plumbing systems at your VACANT properties.
+This can save you money any time of year as thieves can cause extensive water damage when they break in and remove copper pipes and other valuable plumbing fixtures.
 They may only get $200 worth of copper, but it could easily cost you $10,000 or more in repairs.

 A sump pump is only useful if it’s in good working condition so it’s crucial to keep it ship shape!
 Set a regular schedule to remove accumulated dirt and debris and ensure that float and check valves are both still moving freely.
 Portable pumps should be positioned in the lowest part of the basement and connected to a power source.
 To test your sump pump, simply pour a bucket of water into the sump pit and ensure the water is pumped out and away from your property; it shouldn’t pool in uneven terrain or run back toward your foundation.
 Sump pumps eventually require replacement, but a regular maintenance schedule can ensure that you don’t get caught out in the rain, pun intended.

-We know there’s a lot to keeping your property in good condition, so to make it easier we have summarized our top maintenance items in our seasonal checklists for you.
+We know there’s a lot to keeping your property, especially the drainage, in good condition, so to make it easier we have summarized our top maintenance items in our seasonal checklists for you.
 For this season, check out the Fall Maintenance Checklist.
 Lastly, the next time you or your property manager make a scheduled maintenance visit, inspect the areas we discussed above so that drainage issues can remain a non-issue in your investing life.